tocco/tocco-docs/framework/architecture/hibernate/session-lifecycle.rst

 the :java:ref:`Context<ch.tocco.nice2.persist.Context>` interface.
 This is the implementation that is injected into other services, when they need to access the :java:ref:`Context<ch.tocco.nice2.persist.Context>`.
 It is important to properly close a session to avoid memory leaks.
-The :java:ref:`ContextService<ch.tocco.nice2.persist.hibernate.legacy.ContextService>` is a threaded service and implements hivemind's :java:ref:`Discardable<org.apache.hivemind.Discardable>` interface to be able to close the implicit context easily (see below).

 Implicitly and explicitly created contexts
 ------------------------------------------